artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 ## Exercise 3
+→ View the [video](https://www.youtube.com/watch?v=8fK-CoEbo0Y) at time 13:15 for the description of the connection of the 7-segment displays in RVfpga and at time 15:19 for the execution of the 71_7SegDispl_C-Lang program in RVfpga.

 Analyze the program provided in the ```71_7SegDispl_C-Lang``` project (located at: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/71_7SegDispl_C-Lang```).

 Next, describe in detail what the code does.
 You must clearly explain the purpose and function of each instruction.